timminator/VideOCR/README.md

 - `det_model_dir`

-  the text detection inference model folder.
-There are two ways to transfer parameters, 1.
-None: Automatically download the built-in model to ~/.paddleocr/det; 2.
-The path of a specific inference model, the model and params files must be included in the model path.

-  See PaddleOCR repo for list of prebuilt models: https://github.com/PaddlePaddle/PaddleOCR/.
+  The text detection inference model folder.
+Already configured by default when using the standalone version.

 - `rec_model_dir`

-  the text recognition inference model folder.
-There are two ways to transfer parameters, 1.
-None: Automatically download the built-in model to ~/.paddleocr/rec; 2.
-The path of a specific inference model, the model and params files must be included in the model path.

-  See PaddleOCR repo for list of prebuilt models: https://github.com/PaddlePaddle/PaddleOCR/.
+  The text recognition inference model folder.
+Already configured by default when using the standalone version.

+- `cls_model_dir`

+  The classification inference model folder.
+Already configured by default when using the standalone version.

 - `use_gpu`

-  Set to `True` if performing ocr with gpu (requires the `paddlepaddle-gpu` python package to be installed)
+  Set to `True` if performing ocr with gpu.

+- `use_angle_cls`

+  Set to `True` if classification should be enabled.

 - `brightness_threshold`